v6/super-duper-vault-train/README.md

 ### Use this Code to Make a Vault Cluster

-_Related Vendor Documentation Link: https://www.vagrantup.com/intro/index.html#why-vagrant-_
+_Related Vagrant Vendor Documentation Link: https://www.vagrantup.com/intro/index.html#why-vagrant-_

 `cd super-duper-vault-train`
 `vagrant up`  ##  NOTE: You may have to wait a while for this, and there will be some "connection retry" errors for a long time before a successful connection occurs, because the VM is booting.
+Make sure you have the latest version, and try the Vagrant getting started guide, too
 `vagrant status`
 `vagrant ssh instance5`
-After you do this, you'll see your command prompt change to show `vagrant`.
+After you do this, you'll see your command prompt change to show `vagrant@instance5`.
 You can also `vagrant ssh` to other VMs listed in the output of `vagrant status`.

 You can now use Vault or Consul from within the VM for which you ran `vagrant ssh`.